Periods of join algebraic cycles: Introduction

-In fact, the Hodge locus comes with a natural analytic scheme structure which might be non-reduced.
-This non-reduceness might be detected for instance using the quadratic fundamental form introduced by Maclean (see \cite{mclean2005}), which must vanish when the Hodge locus is smooth.
-We relate the quadratic fundamental form of the Hodge loci $V_{[Z_1]}$, $V_{[Z_2]}$ and $V_{[J(Z_1,Z_2)]}$ as follows:
+Note that by Otwinowska's result \cite{Otw02}, for $d\gg n$ the Hodge loci of all fake linear cycles must have codimension strictly bigger than ${\frac{n}{2}+d \choose d}-(\frac{n}{2}+1)^2$, hence each of them is either non-reduced or reduced but singular at $X$.
+This schematic non-smoothness can be detected using the quadratic fundamental form introduced by Maclean (see \cite{mclean2005}), which must vanish when the Hodge locus is smooth.
+We relate the quadratic fundamental form of the Hodge loci $V_{[Z_1]}$, $V_{[Z_2]}$ and $V_{[J(Z_1,Z_2)]}$ in \cref{corqff}.
+Using \cref{corqff} we show that the Hodge loci of all fake linear cycles in \cref{thm3} are non-reduced or singular at $X$ for all $d\ge 2+\frac{6}{n}$ (see \cref{thm6}).